Voral/mock-builder/doc/testing.md

     $result = $this->userService->getUser(2);
     $this->assertEquals(['id' => 2, 'name' => 'Jane Doe'], $result);

-    // Verifying that no result is found for an unknown parameter
+    // Checking that the method will not find a matching result for an unknown parameter
     $result = $this->userService->getUser(3);
     $this->assertNull($result);
 }
 ```

-### Problem Being Solved
+### Problem Solved

 Named mode is especially useful when:

 - A method is called with different parameters, and you need to configure unique behavior for each set of parameters.
-- The code being tested does not support Dependency Injection, and classes are used internally within other classes.
+- The code being tested does not support Dependency Injection, and classes are used directly inside other classes.
 In
   such cases, it is impossible to replace real objects with mocks using standard PHPUnit tools.

 ---

 ## Conclusion

-The `MockTools` trait significantly simplifies testing by providing flexible tools to control the behavior of mocks.
-It
+The `MockTools` trait significantly simplifies testing classes by providing flexible tools for managing mock behavior.
-is particularly useful in cases where the code being tested does not support Dependency Injection, and classes are used
+It is especially useful in cases where the code being tested does not support Dependency Injection, and classes are used
-internally within other classes.
+inside other classes.

 Use the examples from this article as a basis for writing your own tests with PHPUnit.